 My second workshop took place in 2017 in Eatonville, Florida, the first entirely African American city to be established in 1887 after being settled by former slaves two decades after the Civil War ended.
 It was hometown to not only former Green Bay Packer player Ha Ha Clinton Dix, but Zora Neale Hurston who is considered one of the best writers of Twentieth-century African-American literature.
 It was her literature and folk tales that I studied during this workshop and her formative years in Eatonville that influenced her writing.
 As a result of this workshop literature study, I developed a lesson plan based on using hyperbole that fits perfectly into my Tall Tale study for 4th graders.

-this novel is one of Zora's most well known books.
+Among many of her great pieces of literature, this novel is one of Zora's most well known books.
+I definitely recommend this as a good read for yourself. |

 Our Zora group with the fabulous Zora